sokolovvova/ECA/README.md

 # ECA
-App for getting public contracts for EVE Online
+Android app for work with contracts in EVE Online